zippycup/create_ldap_user/README.md

 ## Description

 This utility will allow you to manage ldap users.
-You can create either posix user for use on linux hosts or organizationalPerson for use for company employees.
+You can create either posix user ( type: posix ) for use on linux hosts or organizationalPerson (type: user) for use for company employees.

 ## Requirements